RedisGears/RedisGears/docs/redisai.md

 `def setTensorInKey(key: str, tensor: PyTensor)`

 sets a tensor object in Redis keyspace under the given key.
-This will acquire Redis GIL as it access the keyspace
+The operation will acquire Redis GIL as it access the keyspace
 * _key_ - string that represents the key.
 * _tensor_ - PyTensor object that was created with `createTensorFromBlob` or `createTensorFromValue`.
 * _returns_ - None

 `def msetTensorsInKeyspace(tensors: dict[str, PyTensor])`

 sets multiple tensors in Redis keyspace under the given keys.
-This will acquire Redis GIL as it access the keyspace
+The operation will acquire Redis GIL as it access the keyspace.
 * _tensors_ - dictionary where the keys are the keys to store in Redis, and the value is the tensor value to store under each key
 * _returns_ - None

+`def getTensorFromKey(key: str)`

+get a tensor that is stored in Redis keyspace under the given key.
+The operation will acquire Redis GIL as it access the keyspace
+* _key_ - string that represents the key.
+* _returns_ - the PyTensor object that is stored in Redis under the given key.

+`def mgetTensorsFromKeyspace(tensors: list[str])`

+get multiple tensors that are stored in Redis keyspace under the given keys.
+The operation will acquire Redis GIL as it access the keyspace.
+* _tensors_ - list of strings that are associated with keys stored in Redis, each key is holding a value of type tensor.
+* _returns_ - list of PyTensor objects that correspond to the tensors stored in Redis under the given keys, respectively.

+`def tensorToFlatList(tensor: PyTensor)`

+get a "flat" list of a tensor's values
+* _tensor_ - PyTensor object.
+* _returns_ - list of the given tensor values

+`def tensorGetDataAsBlob(tensor: PyTensor)`

+get tensor's data in binary form
+* _tensor_ - PyTensor object.
+* _returns_ - the tensor's underline data as byte array

+`def tensorGetDims(tensor: PyTensor)`

+get tensor's shapes
+* _tensor_ - PyTensor object.
+* _returns_ - a tuple of the underline tensor' dimensions.

+`def createModelRunner(model_key: str)`

+creates a new run context for RedisAI model which is stored in Redis under the given key.
+To store a model in Redis, one should use [AI.MODELSTORE command](https://oss.redis.com/redisai/commands/#aimodelstore) before calling this function.
+This run context is used to hold the required data for the model execution.
+* _model_key_ - string that represents the model key.
+* _returns_ - A new PyModelRunner object that can be used later on to execute the model over input tensors